j2-misc/AvernusWiki/content/3 - Session Notes/Session 11, 11 September 2024 - To Exile.md

 Despite some contention on how exactly any proposed blood donation would work (and the amount of potential donors), everyone seemed pretty alright with sparing Jander.
 He swore that if ever he would succumb to his hunger, he would ensure his death before any harm befell anyone else.
 Ilsa-vyx then gave Haruman’s Blade to Helen, who swore she’d be the one to keep Jander in check.

-Evryn then suggested dispeling Jander’s curse with the scroll he’d found a while back at the chapel in Elturel’s [[The Grand Cemetery|Grand Cemetery]] ([[Session 5, 31 July 2024|Session 5]]).
+Evryn then suggested dispeling Jander’s curse with the scroll he’d found a while back at the chapel in Elturel’s [[The Grand Cemetery|Grand Cemetery]] ([[Session 5, 31 July 2024 - Graveyard Shift|Session 5]]).
 The party also argued a bit about where to keep him after, but whatever they decided, they’d need to get him down first, so they started with that.

 “I know there are not many stories of a redeemed vampire.
 But perhaps, gods willing, I may be the first.”
 They would head to [[Fort Knucklebones]] and decide what to do from there.
 However, they would have to deal with a warband first.
 ## The warband approached